Case 3: Residences, Athlone, County Westmeath

 Case specific impact indicators:

-• The Percentage of primary energy saving after renovation (measured in kWh/m2 y) will be circa 70-75%
+• The Percentage of primary energy saving after renovation (measured in kWh/m2 y) is estimated from energy assessments to be circa 65-68%